Taiwan says China blocked deal with BioNTech for COVID-19 shots - Up News Info

 Article content

-China has denied trying to block vaccines for Taiwan and has offered to provide them itself to the island as a gesture of goodwill.
+China has denied trying to block vaccines for Taiwan and has offered to provide them to the island as a goodwill gesture.

 China’s Shanghai Fosun Pharmaceutical Group Co Ltd said on Saturday it was willing to provide Taiwan with BioNTech COVID-19 vaccines.

-Fosun signed a deal with BioNTech to exclusively develop and commercialize COVID-19 vaccine products developed using BioNTech’s mRNA technology in mainland China, Hong Kong, Macau and Taiwan.
+Fosun signed a deal with BioNTech to exclusively develop and commercialize the vaccine developed using BioNTech’s mRNA technology in mainland China, Hong Kong, Macau and Taiwan.

-But Tsai said the island would only buy directly from the original manufacturers, or discus purchases with them via the COVAX global vaccine sharing scheme.
+But Tsai said the island would only buy directly from the original manufacturers, or discuss purchases with them via the COVAX global vaccine sharing scheme.

 “Only by negotiating with the original manufacturer can you obtain the original manufacturer’s direct guarantee and responsibility for quality and safety, so as to avoid legal and political risks,” she said.